-E.U. imposes $4 billion tariffs on U.S. products despite Biden victory
+E.U. imposes $4 billion in tariffs on U.S. products, prolonging Trump trade war despite Biden victory

 The tit-for-tat trade measures are part of a 16-year fight between the United States and Europe about whether Airbus and Boeing are being given illegal state aid.
-The World Trade Organization allowed the United States to impose tariffs last year because of improper subsidies offered to Airbus.
-In October, the WTO decided that the European Union could do the same because Boeing had received similar support.
-The WTO’s final green light came Oct.
-26.
+The World Trade Organization gave the greenlight last month to the European Union’s tariffs, but some E.U. leaders questioned whether it might make sense to bide their time as the more conciliatory Biden administration takes charge.

+In the end, the Europeans cheered Biden’s victory as a chance to cooperate on trade issues, but then they approved the tariffs anyway.
+The move risks adding fuel to the transatlantic trade conflict provoked by Trump.

 “We are not escalating anything.
 We are exercising our rights as awarded by the WTO,” said German Economy Minister Peter Altmaier.